cyclus/cyclus/doc/domain_model_document/timer.rst

 During this phase, consumers respond to the bids that have been placed on their proposals.
 They are allowed to assess each bid in the set of bids and assign a preference to them.
-Preference selections are given using a cardinal ordering. [http://www.jstor.org/stable/10.2307/1831501]
+Preference selections use a cardinal ordering [Strotz]_.

 Add Policy Constraints/Costs Phase
 ----------------------------------